Rotary Australia World Community Service: Funding Schemes

-In response to the 2017-2019 Australian drought, RAWCS has partnered with the Australian Government to distribute AUD6.5 million in cash grants to drought-impacted families through the Drought Community Support Initiative.
+In response to the 2017-2019 Australian drought, RAWCS and the Australian Government distributed AUD6.5 million in cash grants to drought-impacted families through the Drought Community Support Initiative.
 It has also been involved in the delivery of the AUD 5 million Drought Communities Outreach Program to farming families impacted by the drought through the provision of information events and AUD 500 debit cards to eligible farming households.

-RAWCS has been involved in Rotary projects to respond to the COVID-19 pandemic in Australia, particularly the manufacture of protective clothing for frontline health workers.
+RAWCS has been involved in Rotary projects relating to the COVID-19 pandemic in Australia, including the manufacture of protective clothing for frontline health workers.

 Donations through RAWCS in 2020 totaled AUD 24,648,693.

-Rotarians Against Malaria
+Australian Rotarians Against Malaria

-Rotarians Against Malaria (RAM) is a Rotary organization that operates under the umbrella of RAWCS.
-RAM was started in the early 1990s from a proposal by Dr Brian Hanley of the Rotary Club of Brookvale (New South Wales) who was concerned about the surge in malaria incidence after the discontinuation of DDT-based malaria control programs.
+Australian Rotarians Against Malaria (ARAM) is a Rotary organization that operates under the umbrella of RAWCS.
+ARAM was started in the early 1990s from a proposal by Dr Brian Hanley of the Rotary Club of Brookvale (New South Wales) who was concerned about the surge in malaria incidence after the discontinuation of DDT-based malaria control programs.
 It provides supplies, equipment and volunteers to support the elimination of malaria in Australia's region.
 It has projects in Papua New Guinea, Solomon Islands, Vanuatu, Timor Leste and West Timor (Indonesia).
 Projects include the supply of insecticide-treated mosquito nets and funding of staff to provide malaria diagnostic tests and antimalarial medication.

-In 2020, RAM entered into a partnership with the Global Fund and other organizations to form the Malaria Elimination in Melanesia and Timor-Leste Initiative (MEMTI).
+In 2020, ARAM entered into a partnership with the Global Fund and other organizations to form the Malaria Elimination in Melanesia and Timor-Leste Initiative (MEMTI).
 This involves an international campaign to raise a significant amount of funds to enhance malaria elimination programs in its partner countries.

-RAM also supports research to develop and trial a malaria vaccine by the Griffith University Institute of Glycomics.
+ARAM also supports research to develop and trial a malaria vaccine by the Griffith University Institute of Glycomics.

-Donations in Kind
+RARE (Rotary Australia Repurposing Equipment)

-Donations in Kind (DIK) is a Rotary organization that operates under umbrella of RAWCS and was established in 1962.
-Its purpose is to collect valuable and usable goods and consumables no longer required in the Australian health and education institutions and distribute them to developing nations and other areas of need.
-By facilitating the repurposing of discarded useful equipment, it reduces waste and increases the material well-being of developing nations and other areas of need.
+RARE is a Rotary organization that operates under umbrella of RAWCS and was established in 1962.

+Its purpose is to collect goods and consumables no longer required in the Australian health and education institutions and distribute them to developing nations and other areas of need.
 Recipient nations include countries of the South Pacific, Africa, the Indian subcontinent, South East Asia and South America.

-DIK has major storage facilities in Brisbane, Sydney, Melbourne, Geelong and Adelaide and smaller satellite storage areas in Western Australia and regional areas.
+RARE has major storage facilities in Brisbane, Sydney, Melbourne, Geelong and Adelaide and smaller satellite storage areas in Western Australia and regional areas.
 These facilities are managed and staffed by volunteers.
-In 2020, DIK transported 54 shipping containers of goods to 21 countries with a value in excess of AUD 3.87 million, and over 6,000 volunteer hours went into the program.
+In 2023, RARE dispatched medical and educational supplies worth $3.5M across ten developing countries.
+Additional support was provided through the Donations In Kind facility, shipping $1M worth of supplies to ten countries.